typestack/socket-controllers/README.md

 }
 ```

-> Note: As TypeDI@0.9.0 won't create instances for unknown classes, you have to decorate your Class as a `Service()` as well.
+> Note: TypeDI won't create instances for unknown classes since 0.9.0, you have to decorate your Class as a `Service()` as well.

 ## Decorators Reference